 Project personnel is partnering with state, county, university, and other types of libraries in the Southern and Central Appalachian (SCA) region to research community engagement efforts and create a strategic action plan for rural libraries to further community-centered activities and processes.
 Based on quantitative and qualitative feedback collected from rural library staff about their perspectives and experiences in community engagement processes, the team is developing a Community Engagement Framework & Strategic Action Plan in collaboration with an advisory board of library professionals who are providing feedback in project planning, design, and implementation.

-CA2CA@SCA-RL will serve as a pilot experience and assessment test-bed to expand using similar strategies for rural environments nationwide based on availability of additional funding in the future.
+CA2CA@SCA-RL serves as a pilot experience and assessment test-bed to expand using similar strategies for rural environments nationwide based on an availability of additional funding in the future.
 The SCA region is an ideal location to conduct this preliminary research on community engagement needs because the Appalachian region as a whole has traditionally faced challenging economic, social, and cultural conditions that have adversely affected the population living in these areas.
 Very little research has focused on how the library can play a central role in community engagement and building sustainable economic viability of communities in this region.